dmax101/dmax101/README.md

 ## 👨‍💻 About Me

-Software Engineer with a degree in **Computer Engineering** from Inatel.
-Specialized in building modern, scalable web applications using **Angular** and **.NET** technologies.
+Senior Software Engineer with **6+ years of frontend development experience** and a degree in **Computer Engineering** from Inatel.
+Specialized in building modern, scalable web applications using **Angular**, **React**, and **TypeScript**.
+Proven track record delivering enterprise solutions for Fortune 500 clients including Deloitte and Unilever.
 Passionate about creating clean, maintainable code and delivering exceptional user experiences.

-- 🎯 **Core Focus:** Angular, C# (.NET Core/Framework), TypeScript
+- 🎯 **Core Focus:** Angular, React, TypeScript, Node.js, Python
 - 🏗️ **Architecture:** RESTful APIs, Microservices, Clean Architecture
-- 🌱 **Currently Learning:** Advanced Angular patterns, Cloud Architecture (Azure)
+- 🌱 **Currently Learning:** Advanced Angular patterns, Cloud Architecture (GCP/Azure)
 - 💼 **Background:** Also hold a degree in Advertising and Marketing

 <div align="center">